imksprateek/LexiFIR/backend-server/README.md

 ### **5. Check Username Availability**

 - **Endpoint:** `/auth/checkuser`
-- **Action:** Checks if the entered username is unique.
+- **Action:** Checks if the entered username and email are both unique.
 Proceed if the username is available.

 ---